rufus-stone/hamarr/README.md

 auto decoded_3 = hmr::binary::decode<int16_t>("11111111 00000000"); // decoded_3 is a int16_t with the value -256 (0xFF00)
 ```

-If the input to `hmr::binary::decode()` contains anything other than 1s and 0s (and whitespace), or its length is not divisible by 8 (not counting any whitespace), an empty string is returned (or in the case of the templated variant, a default value is returned).
+If the input to `hmr::binary::decode()` contains anything other than 1s and 0s (and whitespace), or its length is not divisible by 8 (not counting any whitespace), an exception is thrown.

 - Todo: Allow the templated variant to work even if the input does not exactly match the size of the return type, e.g. allow an input of "11111111" to produce a `uint16_t` with the value 255 (0x00FF)
 - Todo: Should the return type of the templated variant (or indeed, of all these functions?) be a `std::optional`?
 Would that make handling incorrect inputs easier?